Mariano Recalde

 Mariano Recalde (born 8 April 1972) is an Argentine lawyer and Justicialist Party politician.
-He currently serves as a National Senator for the Autonomous City of Buenos Aires since December 2019, representing the Frente de Todos.
+He currently serves as a National Senator for the Autonomous City of Buenos Aires since December 2019, representing Homeland Force.
 He previously served as a Legislator at the Buenos Aires City Legislature and as president of Aerolíneas Argentinas, Argentina's state-owned flag carrier airline from 2009 to 2015.

 Early life and education

 Recalde was born on 8 April 1972 in Buenos Aires.
 His father is the labour attorney and politician Héctor Recalde.
 He finished high school at the Colegio Nacional de Buenos Aires; he also served as president of the Colegio's student union.
 Like his father, Mariano studied law at the University of Buenos Aires (UBA) and then went on to complete specializations on labour law at the universities of Salamanca and Castilla–La Mancha in Spain.

 Recalde also has a doctorate (PhD) in labour law from the University of Buenos Aires; his doctoral thesis was on "New trends in the relationship between state and collective norms and the new rules on competences and concurrences between collective bargaining agreements".
 He has served as auxiliary professor in the private law and labour law courses and as professor of collective labour law at the UBA.